‘Sherlock Holmes 3’ Pushed Back Again For Good Reason, Release Set For 2021

 Following a nightmarish production disaster, the third installment of the films is set to be pushed back again, with a new release date set for 2021, 10 years after A Game Of Shadows was released.

-Although the third movie was already being talked about when the last one was released, it’s been an uphill battle getting it put together.
+Although the third movie was already being talked about when the last one was released, it’s been an uphill battle getting it together.
 According to Screen Rant, it’s not just Downey Jr.’s rather time consuming commitment to the Marvel Cinematic Universe that has resulted in the lengthy delay between the second and third films.

-The publication posits that part of the reason for the delay could also be attributed to Warner Bros.’s desire to have the original creative team back at the helm for the third movie, giving the raging success they made of the first two movies.
+The publication posits that part of the reason for the delay could also be attributed to Warner Bros.’s desire to have the original creative team back at the helm for the third movie, given the raging success they had with the first two movies.
 This would include director Guy Ritchie, who has not yet been confirmed for the film, though Law and Downey Jr. have.

 Robert Downey Jr.'s #SherlockHolmes3 moved back to 2021 https://t.co/H6ZemGZQLE